nguyenthanhhy0108/Face-detection-through-the-camera/README.md

 # Face-recognition-through-the-camera
-Face recognition through the camera used OpenCV in python by newbie
+Face detection through the camera used OpenCV in python by newbie